dell/csm-docs/content/docs/release/_index.md

 - CSM docs - Volume snapshot class mentioned in documentation has indentation issues and failing off
 - Broken referencelink on Support Matrix
 - CSM Authorization: Proxy server deployment is failing
-- CSM Docs - Duplicate entries in Release notes
+- CSM Docs - Duplicate entries in Release notes for known issues
 - Repctl Failover Documentation is Unclear
 - replication missing permission in operator
 - Incorrect secret name mentioned for PowerScale installation using operator in OCP environment in CSM Docs